hoyki-lab/pre-action/README.md

 pre-action publish && npm publish
 ```

+# Create custom extends

+Create a directory that has a file 'index.json' in the main root and establish the path of that folder or if it were the case the name of the module.

 If you want to help this project, **go to the github repository of this project**